 An additional charm much loved about Taormina is the neighbouring miniature island of Isola Bella, situated in a small bay on the coast just below the town.
 The island is connected to the mainland by a small and narrow path that depending on the tide may be submerged.
 Isola Bella is open for free access and home to numerous species of birds and lizards.

 Shop until you drop on the pedestrian street of the Corso Umberto.
-High end shops, gelatos made in traditional ways, luxury jewelry stores and a lot of souvenirs can be bought in the buzzing street.
-Sun and fun was had and the lively atmosphere gets larger as the sun sets.
+High end shops, gelatos made in traditional ways, luxury jewellery stores and a lot of souvenirs can be bought in the buzzing street.
+Sun and fun were had and the lively atmosphere gets larger as the sun sets.
 Strolling through the Corso Umberto we came across the Piazza IX Aprile with the beautiful Church of St. Joseph.
-At the western end of the piazza is the Porta Di Mezza, which introduced us into the oldest part of town.
+At the western end of the piazza is the Porta Di Mezza, which introduced us to the oldest part of town.

 Indulge in the food

 We find the food scene in general very entertaining, therefore we indulged in new food experiences whilst in Taormina.
 The hotel we stayed in, Hotel Villa Carlotta Taormina, has a very intriguing restaurant offering succulent seafood, a range of pasta dishes and other Sicilian specialities in which we highly recommend.
 If you aren't staying at their hotel, you will sadly be missing out on the best buffet breakfast in this side of the world.
 We were genuinely invited to eat at San Domenico Palace Hotel's very own Les Bougainvillées Restaurant.
 We dined in style in the historical atmosphere of the monastery's former refectory and had the spectacular tasting menu.
 Curb your sweet tooth at Bam Bar, which makes Sicily's tastiest granita in flavours depending on the time of the year.
 We had an addictive pistachio granita!